 In 2007, Dr. John H. Jackson became Schott’s current President and CEO.
 Under his leadership, our continued release of the Black Boys reports have provided the data that fuels philanthropic, governmental, and activist campaigns to improve the achievement of black male students in public education.
-(Read more about our Black Boys reports here.)
+(Read our latest Black Boys report here.)

 One of Jackson’s most important contributions is the establishment of the National Opportunity to Learn (OTL) Campaign.
-The OTL campaign focuses on addressing the wider opportunity gaps, which too often fuel the achievement gaps across the nation.
-This campaign has united a growing coalition of advocates and organizers from across the country working on many issues, all of which impacts a student’s opportunity to learn.
+A campaign focused on addressing the wider opportunity gaps, which too often fuel the achievement gaps across the nation.
+This campaign has united a growing coalition of advocates and organizers from across the country working on several issues, all of which impacts a students’ opportunity to learn.